The Love for Three Oranges (fairy tale): Poland

-Hungary

 Greece

-Scholars Anna Angelopoulou and Aigle Broskou, editors of the Greek Folktale Catalogue, stated that tale type 408 is "common" in Greece, with 85 variants recorded.
+Scholars Anna Angelopoulou and Aigle Broskou, editors of the Greek Folktale Catalogue, stated that tale type 408, Τα τρία κίτρα ("The Three Citrons"), is "common" in Greece, with 85 variants recorded.
 According to Walter Puchner, Greek variants of the tale type amount to 99 tales, some with contamination with type 403A.

 Austrian consul Johann Georg von Hahn collected a variant from Asia Minor titled Die Zederzitrone.
 The usual story happens, but, when the false bride pushed the fruit maiden into the water, she turned into a fish.
 The false bride then insisted she must eat the fish; when the fish was gutted, three drops of blood fell to the floor and from them sprouted a cypress.
 The false bride then realized the cypress was the true bride and asked the prince to chop down the tree and burn it, making some tea with its ashes.
 When the pyre was burning, a splinter of the cypress got lodged in an old lady's apron.
 When the old lady left home for a few hours, the maiden appeared from the splinter and swept the house during the old woman's absence.
 Von Hahn remarked that this transformation sequence was very similar to one in a Wallachian variant of The Boys with the Golden Stars.

-Romania

-Writer and folklorist Cristea Sandu Timoc noted that Romanian variants of the tale type were found in Southern Romania, where the type was also known as Fata din Dafin ("The Bay-Tree Maiden").

-In a Romanian variant collected by Arthur and Albert Schott from the Banat region, Die Ungeborene, Niegesehene ("The Not-Born, Never Seen [Woman]"), a farmer couple prays to God for a son.
-He is born.
-Whenever he cries, his mother rocks his sleep by saying he will marry "a woman that was not born nor any man has ever seen".
-When he comes of age, he decides to seek her.
-He meets Mother Midweek (Wednesday), Mother Friday and Mother Sunday.
-They each give him a golden apple and tell him to go near a water source and wait until a maiden appears; she will ask for a drink of water and after he must give her the apple.
-He fails the first two times, but meets a third maiden; he asks her to wait on top of a tree until he returns with some clothes.
-Some time later, a "gypsy girl" comes and sees the girl.
-She puts a magic pin on her hair and turns her into a dove.

-In another Romanian variant, Cele trei rodii aurite ("The Three Golden Pomegranates"), the prince is cursed by a witch to never marry until he finds the three golden pomegranates.

 Bulgaria

 The tale type is also present in Bulgaria, with the name "Неродената мома" or "Неродена мома" or Das ungeborene Mädchen ("The Maiden That Was Never Born"), with 21 variants registered.
+A later study gives a higher number of 39 variants in archival version.

 According to the Bulgarian Folktale Catalogue by Liliana Daskalova-Perkovska, the girls may appear out of apples, watermelons or cucumbers, and become either a fish or a bird.